The-Pocket/PocketFlow-Typescript/CONTRIBUTING.md

 - Be respectful and helpful to other community members
 - Share knowledge and help others learn

-Thank you for contributing to PocketFlow!
+Thank you for contributing to Pocket Flow!